 McArthur River is the world's largest high-grade uranium mine.
-Ore grades within the deposit are 100 times the world average, which means the operation can produce more than 18 million pounds of uranium each year by mining only 150 to 200 tonnes of ore per day.
+Ore grades within the deposit are 100 times the world average, which means the operation can produce over 18 million pounds of uranium each year by mining only 150 to 200 tonnes of ore per day.

 - operated by Cameco